 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 - The Matrix and Philosophy.
-Sarah is on the next-to-last chapter of this super-dense book, and has really had some amazing conversations as a result.
+Ashar is on the next-to-last chapter of this super-dense book, and has really had some amazing conversations as a result.
 But she is so devoted to finishing it that she hasn’t wanted to read much else, which is totally fine by me!

 Movies and TV